Leidos (NYSE:LDOS) Updates FY 2022 Earnings Guidance

 Analyst Upgrades and Downgrades

-Several brokerages recently weighed in on LDOS.
-StockNews.com raised shares of Leidos from a buy rating to a strong-buy rating in a research report on Thursday, October 27th.
-Wells Fargo & Company lowered their price target on Leidos from $109.00 to $105.00 and set an equal weight rating on the stock in a report on Wednesday, August 3rd.
-Morgan Stanley increased their price target on Leidos from $107.00 to $110.00 and gave the company an equal weight rating in a report on Wednesday, August 3rd.
-Finally, Royal Bank of Canada increased their price target on Leidos from $100.00 to $105.00 and gave the company a sector perform rating in a report on Wednesday.
-Four equities research analysts have rated the stock with a hold rating, three have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to MarketBeat.com, the stock currently has a consensus rating of Moderate Buy and an average price target of $111.00.
+A number of brokerages have weighed in on LDOS.
+Royal Bank of Canada increased their target price on shares of Leidos from $100.00 to $105.00 and gave the stock a sector perform rating in a report on Wednesday, November 2nd.
+Morgan Stanley increased their target price on shares of Leidos from $107.00 to $110.00 and gave the stock an equal weight rating in a report on Wednesday, August 3rd.
+StockNews.com raised shares of Leidos from a buy rating to a strong-buy rating in a report on Tuesday.
+Finally, Wells Fargo & Company increased their target price on shares of Leidos from $105.00 to $114.00 in a report on Tuesday.
+Four research analysts have rated the stock with a hold rating, three have issued a buy rating and one has issued a strong buy rating to the company.
+According to MarketBeat, the company currently has an average rating of Moderate Buy and an average price target of $112.29.

 Hedge Funds Weigh In On Leidos